NCHUSC/NCHU_Bachelor_Thesis_Template/README-EN.md

 3. Click to open the `main.tex` file, click the `√` in the lower left corner, and select the first item `Build LaTeX Project`.

-4. Select the first item `xelatex-> bibtex-> xelatex x 2`.
+4. Select the first item `Recipe: latexmk (xelatex)`.

-    In the TeX Live environment,

-    1. First use XeLaTeX to compile it
+    In the TeX Live environment, use xelatexmk to compile the project.
-    2. Use BibTeX to compile it again
-    3. Use XeLaTeX to compile again
-    4. If the reference number is not displayed successfully, use XeLaTeX to compile it again

 5. If you are using MikTeX, you will be prompted to install the macro package midway.
 Wait util `√` is displayed again in the lower left corner, and then click to select the second item `View LaTeX PDF` to preview.

 ## Feedback